Your Expert Guide: How to Explore Seville with Kids (2024)

 My kids’ view – towers are fun but the museum is not.

-Not all flamenco shows admit kids but if you are interested in flamenco, how about first seeing how the kids react to the free show you’ll undoubtedly find on the Plaza de España?
+Not all flamenco shows admit kids but if you are interested in flamenco, you could first see how your kids react to the free show you’ll undoubtedly find on the Plaza de España.

 My kids’ view – they have Día del Flamenco at school where they learn about flamenco and watch a performance.
-They hate it.
+One hates it, the other has asked me to take them to a flamenco show in Sevilla and I’m excited to do so when she’s a little bigger.

 Tiles in Triana